-- Accreditation determines the maximum value of goods and services you can procure.
+- Accreditation determines the maximum value of goods and services a NSW Government agency can procure.

-- If your agency doesn't have the accreditation level you need, another agency within your cluster may be able to procure the goods or services for you.
+- If your agency doesn't have the accreditation level you need, you must seek and obtain agreement with another agency within your cluster to provide assurance.
+This is called concurrence.

 - identifying and managing procurement risks

-- driving continuous improvement in your procurement function, and
+- driving continuous improvement in your procurement function

 - delivering procurement outcomes that provide value and match the NSW Government’s strategic priorities.

 The accreditation program for goods and services procurement is managed separately to the construction accreditation program.

 Keep reading below for a summary of the goods and service procurement accreditation program, or navigate to the detailed pages for:

 - the accreditation program for goods and services procurement